 Company & Customer

 To begin, get the specifics.
-There’s a place to place the name and contact information for the person submitting the estimate bid, including who prepared it.
+There’s a place to place the name and contact information for the person submitting the estimated bid, including who prepared it.
 Then, underneath that, is space for the customer.
 This is the organization that is managing the project.
-The name and contact info follows.
+The name and contact info follow.